 71. Bishops also need to be accompanied and supported in their ministry.
-The Metropolitan Bishop can play a role in promoting fraternity among bishops of neighbouring dioceses.
-During the course of the synod, the need emerged to offer bishops ongoing formation paths including in local contexts.
-The need also surfaced to clarify the role of auxiliary bishops and to expand the tasks that bishops can delegate.
-The experience of bishops emeriti in their new way of being at the service of the People of God should also be taken into consideration.
-It is important to help the faithful to avoid excessive and unrealistic expectations of the bishop, remembering that he too is a fragile brother, exposed to temptation, in need of help like everyone else.
-An idealised image of the ministry of the bishop can be a hindrance to the sometimes fragile nature of his ministry.
+The Metropolitan Bishop can play a role in promoting fraternity among Bishops of neighbouring dioceses.
+During the course of the synod, the need emerged to offer Bishops ongoing formation paths, including in local contexts.
+The need also surfaced to clarify the role of auxiliary Bishops and to expand the tasks that Bishops can delegate.
+The experience of Bishops emeriti in their new way of being at the service of the People of God should also be taken into consideration.
+It is important to help the faithful to avoid excessive and unrealistic expectations of the Bishop, remembering that he too is a fragile brother, exposed to temptation, in need of help like everyone else.
+An idealised image of the ministry of the Bishop, which is a delicate and sensitive one, makes performing it more difficult.
 On the other hand, his ministry is greatly enhanced when, in a truly synodal Church, it is supported by the active participation of all the People of God.